umbraco/UmbracoDocs/Reference/Config/umbracoSettings/index.md

 There is only one supported attribute on the tours element :

 **`enable`**
-If not set this will be true.
+By default this is set to true.
 Set it to false to turn off [backoffice tours](../../../Extending/Backoffice-Tours/index.md)

 ## Content